rakuri255/UltraSinger/README.md

 UltraSinger is a tool to automatically create UltraStar.txt, midi and notes from music.
 It also can re-pitch current UltraStar files.

-Different AI models are used to extract text from the voice and to determine the pitch.
+Multiple AI models are used to extract text from the voice and to determine the pitch.

 ## How to use